Welcome to the Year 2 web page.

-- Mrs Lissaman & Mrs Elliott (Class LE) - Supported by Mrs Walkden
+- Mrs Lissaman & Mrs Elliott (Oak LE) - Supported by Mrs Walkden

-- Mrs Broom (Class AB) - Supported by Mrs Lidder
+- Mrs Broom (Mimosa AB) - Supported by Mrs Lidder

-- Mr Mayhew (Class OM) - Supported by Miss Cooke
+- Mr Mayhew (Fir OM) - Supported by Mrs Clarke

 A big part of the Year 2 Curriculum is Grammar.
 Click here to look at a glossary of some of the terms that the children will be learning about this year.

-You can also follow us on twitter @CHISthurmaston
+For latest news or photographs you can follow us on Twitter @CHISthurmaston

-Our PE sessions are on Tuesday and Thursday - please ensure all jewellery is removed and that all PE kits as well as school clothes are labelled with your childs name.
+Our PE sessions are on Wednesday and Friday - please ensure all jewellery is removed and that all PE kits as well as school clothes are labelled with your child's name.
 Children must have plimsoles and trainers in school as we will be going outside for some of the sessions.
-In the first half term we will be exploring different movements.
+In the first term we will be learning and performing a dance.

-We will be sending out homework on a Friday.
-Please complete it and hand it back in on Wednesday morning so we have a chance to share it with the rest of the class.
-We have a weekly spelling quiz on Thursday in which we quiz children on the spellings that they have been learning during the week.
-They will get their new spellings sent out Friday and expect that the children practice their spellings in their spelling books.
-We think that the best way to do it is for the children to learn their spellings is to write sentences with those words in.
-Check out the poster inside the spelling book for some other fun ways to practice.
+We have a weekly spelling quiz on Thursday in which we test children on the spellings that they have been learning during the week.
+They will get their new spellings sent out on Friday and we expect that the children practice their spellings in their spelling books.
+We think that the best way for the children to learn their spellings is to write sentences with those words in.
+Check the spelling book weekly for new ways to practise the words.

 The best way for you to help your child at home is to read with them.
-Reading with them 3 times a week will have a huge impact on their development.
-The children will get given a reading book from school and it is their responsibility to change it.
-We encourage children to keep their book for a good amount of time in order for them to develop an intrest in it.
-As well as hearing your child read, asking them questions about their book will develop their comprehension skills.
+Reading with them a minimum of 3 times a week will have a huge impact on their development.
+The children will be given a reading book from school and it is their responsibility to change it regularly.
+Re-reading familiar texts to increase fluency is vital to develop your child's reading speed and confidence.
+It is also important to ask questions about the books they read as this will develop their comprehension skills.